vmware-archive/arca-android/Arca-Core/Arca-Service/README.md

 #### Networking

 The `onExecuteNetworking()` method is meant to execute network-dependent code (or anything that yields its Thread frequently and is light on the CPU).
-For example, this is where you would download data from an API. **Note:** *All networking should happen synchronously within this method.*
+For example, this is where you would download data from an API.

+**Note:** *All networking should happen synchronously within this method.*

 #### Processing

 The `onExecuteProcessing()` method is meant to execute CPU-intensive processing requests.
-For example, this is where one would insert data into a ContentProvider (backed by a SQLiteDatabase). **Note:** *All processing should happen synchronously within this method.*
+For example, this is where one would insert data into a ContentProvider (backed by a SQLiteDatabase).

+**Note:** *All processing should happen synchronously within this method.*

 #### Uniqueness

-The `onCreateIdentifier()` method must return a globally unique RequestIdentifier.
+The `onCreateIdentifier()` method must return a globally unique Identifier.
 This is used within the backing executor and ensures that if more than one Task is requesting the same data, only one actually executes.
 The results are then shared among all similar Tasks.

 #### Simple Example